monsoonmaelstrom/book2/book2.md

 I nod.
 “We need to get back to Branton.
 Sooner rather than later.
 The sooner we get back, the sooner we can figure out how to undo what she’s done to Liam.”

 “I know.
 I’m working on it,” Davy tells me, running a hand through his curls and making them stand on end.
-“We can’t do another overland trip though.
+“We can’t do another overland trip.
 The pass will be even worse now.
 If we want to go in the next four months, we’re going to have to go by ship.”

 “Fuck.
 Kill me now,” I groan.
 “That’s what?
 Six weeks at least?”